bayardt/be-nc-news/README.md

 ### Prerequisites

-Node v17.0.0 or higher is recommended on your development machine to work with this repo.
+Node v17.0.0 and PostgreSQL v8.7.3 or higher is recommended on your development machine to work with this repo.

 ### Installation